shawn233/PersonalGHPage/_posts/2020-03-02-Python---Frequently-Used-Package-Tips.md

 [itertools module](https://docs.python.org/3/library/itertools.html) implements a number of iterator building blocks.

 First we need to clarify the concept of [iterable](https://docs.python.org/3/glossary.html#term-iterable).
-The official doc describes as an object that is capable of returning its members one at a time.
+The official doc describes it as an object that is capable of returning its members one at a time.
 Typical iterables:

 - (all [sequence](https://docs.python.org/3/glossary.html#term-sequence) types): list, str, tuple, range, ...
 - (some non-sequence types): dict, file objects, ...